Who Can Use Baker Library?

 - Partners may borrow items from libraries across Harvard.
 Items borrowed will be listed on your personal library record.

-Special Collections Policies
+Special Collections and Archives Policies

 Copyright and Licensing Restrictions